aforoughi1/IntelligentOne/README.md

 ![The BoxPlot](/images/IntelligentOneScreenshot16.png)

-#### The Pearson correlation coefficient
+#### The Pearson Correlation Coefficient
-The training data sets can be checked for the correlation between different properties by constructing the Pearson correlation coefficient.
+The training data sets can be checked for the correlation between different properties by constructing the Pearson Correlation Coefficients.

 ![The PCC](/images/IntelligentOneScreenshot17.png)

-#### The Linearly separability
+#### The Linearly Separability
 There are several classification algorithms that are designed to separate the data by constructing a linear decision Boundary (hyperplane) to divide the classes.
 The data sets can be checked for linearly separability or not by constructing their convex hulls.